kyma-project/kyma/components/function-controller/README.md

 ### Cause

-Function Controller tests failing due to the wrong version of the libgit2 binary.
+Function Controller tests are failing due to the wrong version of the libgit2 binary.
 The required version of the binary is 1.1.

 ### Remedy

-Build and Install the libgit2 binary required by the Function Controller on macOS.
+Build and install the libgit2 binary required by the Function Controller on macOS.
 Follow these steps:

 1. Navigate to the Function Controller's root directory and verify the version of git2go: